Thousands flock to village with royal connections to welcome King

 Charles and the Queen Consort were greeted by cheering crowds in Hillsborough, Co Down, on Tuesday.

-The visit by the King and Queen Consort to Hillsborough, a village where royal connections run deepest in Northern Ireland, was said to be on a scale never witnessed before.
+The visit by the King and Queen Consort to Hillsborough, a village where royal connections run deepest in Northern Ireland, was on a scale never witnessed before.

 Thousands flocked to the normally quiet Co Down village, some arriving in the early hours of the morning, to get a coveted viewing spot for the arrival of Charles and Camilla.